Zach McKinstry Player Props: Tigers vs. Royals

-The Detroit Tigers, including Zach McKinstry (.256 on-base percentage in past 10 games, 66 points below season-long percentage), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+Zach McKinstry -- with an on-base percentage of .194 in his past 10 games, 123 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Zack Greinke on the hill, on July 20 at 2:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Mariners.
+In his most recent game he had a hitless performance (0-for-2) against the Royals.

 Zach McKinstry Game Info & Props vs. the Royals